pythonindia/inpycon2023/_pages-content/jobs-board-rules-guidelines.md

 ### Job Submission and Approval Process:

 - We do not impose any restrictions on the industry/technology of the submitted jobs.
 Any jobs that are helpful to the community are welcome.
-- After successful job submission, each job will undergo a verification process by the PyCon India 2023 team.
+- After successful job submission, each job will undergo a verification process by the PyCon India 2023 team to ensure there are no spam postings.
 - The approval process may take approximately 3-4 days.
 - Approved jobs will be made visible on the job board once they pass the verification process.
 - Submissions that do not meet the guidelines may be rejected, and submitters will be notified of the reasons for rejection.